kxzazz/kzbang/ReadMe.md

 ### Bang Registry

-- [ ] store is locally in browser
+- [x] store is locally in browser

+Turns out static files are cached by the browser.
+Amazing.
+Works Offline toooooooooooo <3

 ### Query Parser

-- [ ] parse query
+- [x] parse query
-- [ ] parse query to bang registry
+- [x] parse query to bang registry
-- [ ] use bang registry to find bang
+- [x] use bang registry to find bang
-- [ ] modify url from bang registry and add query to it
+- [x] modify url from bang registry and add search term to it

 ### redirect

-- [ ] redirect to modified url
+- [x] redirect to modified url

 ### default Webpage

 - [ ] default webpage

+### default Bang

+- [ ] let user set default bang ... using params?